wkumari/draft-wkumari-dnsop-trust-management/README.md

    [ Open Questions:

-   1: In order to disambiguate queries from resolvers versus those forwarded through resolvers (or being recursed because of users behind the resolver) we *could* add craziness like having resolvers include ephemeral UUIDs or something...).
+   1: Validating resolvers may live behind forwarders, and in this case we may want to disambiguate queries from resolvers who are directly communicating with the auth server versus those resolvers whose queries are being forwarded through resolvers (or being recursed because of users behind the resolver) as otherwise the receipient of these queries will see a set of queries from the same resolver conveying potentially different information about the state of their trust anchors.
+We *could* add some form of UUID or something that is a constant tag that conveys no other information other than enough to disambiguate it from other resolver instances.
 Is this worth doing?
-   (Personally I think not...)

-   2: We *could* also specify that compliant resolvers MUST NOT forward queries of type TDS to try limit this.
+   2: Or ..
+We *could* also specify that compliant resolvers MUST NOT forward queries of type TDS to try limit this.
 Worth doing?
 This is some of the reason for having a defined type.
+(On the other hand, if validating resolvers live behind forwarders, it would still be useful to have their trust anchor state reported.)

    3: The authorative server *could* return a record with a long TTL to stop queries (if it knows that it is not doing a rollover in the near